Gerhard-Schulz/Gerhard-Schulz/README.md

 ### What can I do?

-- Application development in C#.
+- Application development in C#, C++, QT.
 - Understanding functional and object-oriented programming.
+- Development of web applications using ASP.NET MVC.
 - Deployment on Linux servers based on Debian, Docker containerization.
 - Project management.
 Organization of other developers in the team and coordination.
 Administration of social networks.
 Communication with communities.
 - Development and creation of UI/UX, user-friendly and human interfaces.
-Prototyping a design in Figma.
 - Database architecture design.
 - Building Business Processes (BPMN).
 - Analytics using PowerBI, VBA Excel, RapidMiner.